Manvel Grigoryan: Arrest

 Grigoryan was arrested in Armenia on 16 June 2018 by the National Security Service at his home in Vagharshapat.
 He was charged with the illegal possession of firearms and ammunition.
 Prime Minister Nikol Pashinyan also claimed that he stole aid intended for frontline soldiers sent by schoolchildren during the 2016 Nagorno-Karabakh clashes.
 In his house, the National Security Service also found many weapons and ammunition including, RPG-7s, a car collection which included vehicles and ambulance cars designated for the army.
 Additionally, a private zoo was discovered, on which premises investigators found used cans of meat products intended for military consumption.
 Grigoryan was standing trial at the Yerevan Court of General Jurisdiction on the charges of illegal possession and storage of weapons and ammunition, embezzlement of 101,232,917 AMD, evasion of 1,228,176,342 AMD taxes, misuse of 1,225,003,300 AMD state funds and the organization of misappropriation of 37,101,100 AMD worth of property accompanied by extortion.
 He was released on a bail of 25 million AMD on 21 December 2018, but was arrested again on 22 January 2019.
 He was released again on 15 January 2020 due to his deteriorating health, and signed an affidavit not to leave the country.

 Death

-Grigoryan died on November 19, 2020 at the age of 64.
+Grigoryan died on November 19, 2020, at the age of 64 during the COVID-19 pandemic in Armenia.
 Grigoryan had previously been in critical condition after being in Artsakh a week after the start of the Second Nagorno-Karabakh War, where he became infected with COVID-19.
-Former president Serzh Sargsyan sent a telegram of condolence to the Grigoryan family on his death.
-Citing the recently signed Nagorno-Karabakh ceasefire agreement, Sargsyan said that "The hero of Artsakh also passed away by seeing how the authorities handed over the lands he had actively helped liberate and the martyrdom of several heroic men for which all us Armenians are mourning" saying that it "dealt a great blow to Manvel".
 Grigoryan was not buried at Yerablur in Yerevan next to Vazgen Sargsyan, which was specified as his last wish, with his former assistant saying that the funeral will be held in his native Arshaluys.